Darkhost1999/RPCSX-wiki/running.md

 - TOC
 {:toc}

-## How to run samples and games
+## Prerequisites

-You will need a decrypted dump of the console firmware, **OBTAINED LAWFULLY, FROM YOUR OWN PS4 CONSOLE**.
+You will need a decrypted dump of the PlayStation 4 console firmware, **OBTAINED LAWFULLY, FROM YOUR OWN PS4 CONSOLE**.

 Compatible versions:
 - 5.05